datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 """""""

-The infrastructural and workflow changes around DataLad datasets in RIA stores improve the efficiency of the institute greatly:
+The infrastructural and workflow changes around DataLad datasets in RIA stores improve the efficiency of the institute:

 With easy local version control workflows and DataLad-based data management routines, researchers are able to focus on science and face barely any technical overhead for